Welcome to Harley Street Counselling and Training

 Harley Street Counselling and Training offer counselling and psychotherapy to facilitate change.
 It might be useful to attend CoDA which is a 12-step programme for additional support where you will meet others in recovery.

-To book an appointment for psychotherapy in central London, the city of London, Rochester or Tunbridge Wells please contact Harley Street Counselling and Training. .
+To book an appointment for codependency counselling in Tunbridge Wells, Rochester, Liverpool Street or Harley Street, please contact Harley Street Counselling and Training.